timy90022/One-Shot-Object-Detection/README.md

 ## Introduction

+![Image](images/method.png)

 This project is a pure pytorch implementation of One-Shot Objection.
-Code for reproducing results in the following paper:

-![Image](images/method.png)
+A lot of code is modified from [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).

 [**One-Shot Object Detection with Co-Attention and Co-Excitation**]()
 Ting-I Hsieh, Yi-Chen Lo, Hwann-Tzong Chen, Tyng-Luh Liu.